LennartEd/Analog-WASD-Keyboard-kmk-pi-pico-rp2040/README.md

 Pin assignment for analog keys can be done in: code.py -> ana.pins =()

 The keymap for analog keys can be defined it code.py -> ana.map = []

+In the end Boot.py can be uncommented it makes the RP2040 boot straight into keyboard mode.
+By